Prophecies Of Dune, Part 2

 Because from man she was taken.”

 This subject also reminds me of what happens in a society when machines are allowed to have too much influence over daily life.
 People are no longer human but numbers or objects.
 There seems to be a correlation here.
-The Ixian males saw one half of their planet’s population as nothing more than machine wombs, there to give birth and nothing more.
+The Ixian males saw one half of their planet’s population as nothing more than machined objects, there to give birth and nothing more.
 They had no personhood, so they turned their females into grotesque, unsentient baby-making machines.
 Ixian females no longer had heads, chests, arms or legs, only abdomens, thighs and the necessary reproductive organs.
 The realization of it, when I first read it as a girl, was frightening.
-And it has always stayed with me.
+And the thought has always stayed with me.
 I don’t think this was shown in any of the films made about the series over the years, not even the latest ones.
 I think I understand.
-Such a thing would have been too much for people.
-But it’s something to ponder, as we all sit on the edge and watch the fall of Western Civilization.
+Such a thing would have been too grotesque.
+But it’s something to ponder, as we all sit on the edge of Today and watch the fall of Western Civilization.
+I am sure many do wonder, what will come next?

 Check out my Red World trilogy, very much inspired by the Dune series.
 An audiobook version is in the works.